Title Image Creator: Evan Vucci / Credit: AP / copyright: AP2006

 An example is the word for tree:

 6. What signers see from their POV when signing is not the same thing the viewer sees.
-This means that if someone has something important to communicate and wants to rehearse it, they will sign in front of a mirror to see “how it looks.”
+This means that if someone wants to rehearse something important, they will sign in front of a mirror to see “how it looks.”

 7. Signers are used to seeing “flipped” signs, depending on whether they are interacting with a left-handed or right-handed signer.
 As a result signers perform really well on psychological tests where you have to rotate geometric shapes: